PUPIL PREMIUM SUMMARY 2019 – 2021

 - Increasing the support for eligible families with children under five through the Children’s Centre.

-- More children collected by the Walking Bus.
+- Spaces for children collected by the Walking Bus.

 - Increasing the number of clubs available after school.